Skip to content

 In versions 0.3.3 through 0.3.6 this option was available as config.hitchy.appendFolders.
 It has been moved to support swapping exposure and configuration stages of bootstrap.

 Versions before v0.3.3 did not support deep searching components at all.
-Thus, this option wasn't supported either.
+Thus, this option was not supported either.

 Common Plugin API